TL;DR β the best trade show lead capture apps by what your team actually needs

 AI lead capture app pricing β public vs estimated, 2026

 The pattern: the SMB end of the market is transparent, the enterprise end is not.
 That's not a moral judgment.
 Enterprise procurement is its own world and custom contracts make sense at that scale.
 But if you're a solo founder or a five-person team, most of this category isn't priced for you.
-The four tools with public pricing (Exporb, BoothIQ, Lensmor, and sort of Cvent) are where you start.
+The tools with genuinely public pricing (Exporb, BoothIQ, Lensmor, and partially Backtrack) are where you start; everyone else wants a call.

 The 3 buyer personas β and what to actually pick